dkriegner/mqttmon/README.md

 A primitive TUI tool to show the messages received from a MQTT broker.
 The main difference to mosquitto_sub or other CLI tools which are able to connect to a MQTT broker is that it allows different view/update modes and scrolling in the message list.

+Supported view modes are:

+* continuous: lists messages as received
+* inplace: lists only the last message per topic
+* topics: lists topics and messages per topic upon selection
+* details: by selecting one message details about this message are shown (retain, QOS-flag, receiving time)

 A screenshot of the default view is shown below:

 ![mqttmonitor screenshot](https://raw.githubusercontent.com/dkriegner/mqttmon/master/screenshot.png?raw=true "screenshot")